vjlab/resources/about-our-hpc.md

 *Admin Note* - the executables live in `/opt/`.
 They ought to live in `/usr/local/`.

+To connect to our server outside of the campus wifi, use a VPN (I haven't actually tried this yet).
+Try the **Cisco AnyConnect Secure Mobility Client** that should be available on your work laptop.

 ### Killing a Job
 WIP.
 Ref:https://stackoverflow.com/questions/17385794/how-to-get-the-process-id-to-kill-a-nohup-process